 Oragenics, Inc. (formerly known as Oragen, Inc.) (the "Company" or "we") was incorporated in November, 1996; however, operating activity did not commence until 1999.
-We are focused on becoming the world leader in novel antibiotics against infectious disease.
-We also develop, market and sell proprietary probiotics specifically designed to enhance oral health for humans and pets.
+We are focused on becoming the world leader in novel antibiotics against infectious disease and on developing effective treatments for oral mucositis.
+We also develop, market, and sell proprietary probiotics specifically designed to enhance oral health for humans and pets, under the brand names Evora and ProBiora.